namu4618/cookiecutter-flask/README.md

 - Flask-Testing support.
 - Use Factory-Boy for test factories.
 - Use WebTest for functional testing.
-- Add Flask-Debugtoolbar.
+- Added Flask-Debugtoolbar.
 - Migrations using Flask-Migrate.
 - Caching using Flask-Cache.
-- Add error page templates (404, 401, 500)
+- Added error page templates (404, 401, 500)
-- Add Font Awesome 4.0.3 for icons.
+- Added Font Awesome 4.0.3 for icons.

 ### 0.2.0 (09/21/2013)